Cuba holidays overview

 In a system unique to Cuba, you’re far more likely to stay in someone’s house than you are to stay in a hotel.
 Private citizens have been allowed to make a small income by lodging tourists in their own homes since 1997.
 These casas familiares – ‘private houses’ in English – are often simple but fascinating places to stay.
 Havana’s increasingly crumbly residential architecture looks very lived-in, to say the least.
 Once you step inside, you’ll find antique furnishings in the rooms, home-made breakfasts of freshly prepared fruit, and perhaps even a cool mojito when you return after your day of adventures.

-Travelling with kids in Cuba
+Travelling with children in Cuba

 Cuba is a safe, friendly country for families, and family holidays bring you a good mix of beach, city and nature.
 Little kids can’t fail to be entertained by the attention-grabbing colour of everything, the throaty engines of old cars, and days on the beach where snorkelling reveals some pretty pristine reefs.
 Older children will find Cuba particularly absorbing – after all, it’s a great lesson in recent history.
 Once you’ve left Havana they can plunge into the jungle in the nature reserve at Las Terrazas, where swimming in shade-dappled natural pools beats getting splashed in crowded all-inclusive resorts any day.